 Applicants should possess the following common body of knowledge from prerequisite courses (with grades of "C" or better) or approved work related experience in:

-- · Business Law
+- Business Law

 - · Microeconomics or Macroeconomics

-- · Principles of Accounting I and II
+- Principles of Accounting I and II

-- · Statistics
+- Statistics

 - Computer Spreadsheets and Word Processing

-- 3. Two Recommendations from work related sources
+3. Two Recommendations from work related sources.
+Family members and friends may not complete recommendations

-- 4. A Comprehensive Essay